-Mental Health Awareness Week is 13th-19th May and this year’s theme is body image.
-An important opportunity to open up discussion with children about how they feel about their bodies and how this affects their mental health.
+Children’s Mental Health Awareness Week is 3rd – 9th February and this year’s theme is Find Your Brave.
+An important opportunity to open up discussion with children about their worries and how this affects their mental health.

 Below are some recommendations for books that support mental health and can help open up discussion with children.